What We Do

 - The use of animals in entertainment

-Outreach plays a vital role in raising awareness and questioning prevailing attitudes towards non-animals.
+Outreach plays a vital role in raising awareness and questioning prevailing attitudes towards non-human animals.
 We have established a wide range of regular events and activities which provide a forum for discourse and which contribute to building a sense of community:

 - Animal advocacy in Schools – Schools invite VGT animal advocacy teachers to come and speak to their classes.